Real-Time Streamable Generative Speech Restoration with Flow Matching: Results and discussion

 \subsection{STFT phase retrieval / Mel vocoding}

 For \ac{stft} \ac{pr} and Mel vocoding, see \cref{tab:streamflow-diffphase,tab:streamflow-melvocoder}, which are both highly ill-posed non-linear inverse problems, the behaviors of the solvers are similar as for \ac{bwe}, but the differences are more pronounced.
-Euler1 produces unusable estimates here, with worse metrics even than naive zero-phase estimates, and the learned solvers show a clear advantage, particularly in WER and LSD.
+Euler1 produces unusable estimates here, with worse metrics even than naive zero-phase estimates.
+The learned solvers show a clear advantage, particularly in WER and LSD.
+On \ac{stft} \acl{pr}, both Stream.FM and the non-causal FM baseline perform better than the non-causal DiffPhase \cite{peer2023diffphase}, except in \ac{wer} and \ac{lsd}, while using fewer parameters and 6 times fewer \ac{nfe}.
+On Mel vocoding, our streaming models outperform HiFi-GAN on all metrics except LSD, see also our conference publication \cite{welker2025realtime}.
+Overall, Stream.FM shows excellent performance in these two tasks, with PESQ ($>4.1$) and ESTOI ($\geq0.96$) values approaching the optimum.